 Tracking performance and demonstrating results will show the leaders of your nonprofit the importance of investing the time and resources into social media.

 When it comes to social media, all publicity isn’t good publicity.
 Negative consumer sentiment can destroy your brand in a short time.
 Keep an eye on people’s comments and replies as well as how they’re sharing your posts.
+And if you want to perform sentiment analysis en masse, employ a technique such as web scraping to extract brand mentions from across your social media platforms.

 Having a plan for how you’ll respond to negative responses is just as important as avoiding it altogether.